© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pant Mawr Hillfort is a scheduled monument protected by Cadw under reference CD170.
 View the official record →

-Pant Mawr Hillfort is a prehistoric fortified settlement located in Ceredigion, Wales, dating to the Iron Age period.
+Pant Mawr Hillfort is a prehistoric fortified settlement located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under the reference CD170.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD170.

 Pant Mawr Hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pant Mawr Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD170.